-Recently, I had the pleasure in attending the annual ACADIA conference from 19-24 October.
+Recently, I had the pleasure of attending the annual ACADIA conference from 19-24 October.
 Hosted by the University of Cincinnati, the conference theme was ‘Computational Ecologies: Design in the Anthropocene‘.
 The conference comprised of two main parts: a 3-day workshop, and a 3-day conference.

-There were 7 workshops offered in total:
+There were seven workshops offered in total:

 - Open Geo data + Performance (Elcin Ertugrul, Mostapha Sadeghipour Roudsari & Chris Mackey);

 - Dynamo: Intro/Analysis/Optimisation (Colin McCrone & Matt Jezyk);

 - Computational BIM in Practice (Konrad Sobon & Nate Holland);

 - Prototyping Experiential Future (Shane Burger & Ana Garcia Puyol);

 - Kangaroo2: Form-finding and constraint-based modelling (Daniel Piker); and

 - Robotic Woodcraft (Sigrid Brell-Cokcan, Johannes Braumann, Daniel Goldbach & Elisa Lublasser).

 Mostapha Sadeghipour Roudsari at the Open Geo data + Performance workshop, ACADIA